-- Community Planning allocation of budget from Inspections, wage increments. - Inspections revenues revenue increase based on actual trends and expected applications for 2017. - Bylaw Enforcement an FTE allocated to Bylaw from Inspections
+• Community Planning - allocation of budget from Inspections, wage increments and partial year addition of a planner and a planning technician.

+• Inspections revenues - revenue increase based on actual trends and expected applications for 2017.

+• Bylaw Enforcement - an FTE allocated to Bylaw from Inspections